Translanguaging: Teachers

-Higher education
+Higher Education

 Many students will use translanguaging in higher education where they are attending a university that does not have their first language as the medium of instruction.
 The students use their multiple languages as resources in their learning and understanding of subjects and ideas.
 An environment of multiple languages spoken with various repertoires allows a greater multilingual competence of subjects taught and reviewed in each language available.
 Bilingual or multilingual students in higher education who study in their native tongue and the medium of instruction used at their institutions are studied to determine how to reform primary and secondary education.
 This creates room for discussion of primary and secondary school systems and their language(s) of instruction.
 Translanguaging in higher education has been seen mostly within North America and in the United Kingdom.
 There are certain countries that are accepting of multilingual policies, such as India.
 However, places such as the United Arab Emirates are not accepting of adopting languages into their school systems.

-Multiple languages and translanguaging

-Languages can connect to each other in many ways.
-Therefore, understanding the grammatical structure, pronunciation, roots can be very similar in many languages, making them easy to understand when compared to each other.
-Translanguaging is a learning strategy that can enhance lexical skills.
-Learners can compare and contrast the grammatical structure and sounds of each language to build understanding of the new one.
-For examples some cognates can support comprehension and morphological understanding.